BACK

 Massachusetts Housing Market Predictions

-The Massachusetts housing market is predicted to continue its growth trajectory throughout the remainder of the year.
-While unaffordability continues to be a problem for many would-be homeowners throughout the U.S., some markets in Massachusetts are seeing more affordability as new construction resumes after the pandemic and more homes become available.
+The Massachusetts housing market is expected to maintain steady growth into 2026, though affordability will remain a major challenge for many buyers.
+Some markets in Massachusetts are seeing more affordability as new construction resumes after the pandemic and more homes become available, but overall supply is still below demand.
 Buyers and investors alike will continue to wait for rate drops to facilitate a more welcoming market environment for new buyers.

 Likelihood of Massachusetts Housing Market Crash